artefactual/atom-docs/user-manual/glossary/glossary.rst

     and may establish a relationship between the actor and other actors or :term:`entities <entity>`.
-This is accomplished through the use of start and end dates in the context area of the :term:`archival description`, which links the :term:`creator` or other actor to the records for the period of time delimited by the dates.
-See :ref:`entity-types` and :ref:`context-menu`.
+This is accomplished through the use of start and end dates in the context area of the :term:`archival description` (ISAD-G template), which links the :term:`creator` or other actor to the records for the period of time delimited by the dates.
+See
+    :ref:`entity-types` and :ref:`context-menu`.

   Facet filter